zhyph/scrape-mediux/README.md

 # Mediux Poster Scraper

-This script automates the process of scraping movie and TV show poster data from the Mediux website using IMDb IDs to find corresponding TMDB IDs.
+This script automates the process of scraping movie and TV show poster data from the Mediux website using IMDb, TVDB or TMDB IDs to find corresponding movies/shows.
 It logs in to Mediux, fetches YAML data containing poster URLs, and extracts unique set URLs to a separate file.

 ## Features

 - **Automatic login** to Mediux.
-- **Data scraping** from the Mediux website based on TMDB IDs retrieved via IMDb IDs.
+- **Data scraping** from the Mediux website based on TMDB IDs retrieved via IMDb, TVDB or directly TMDB IDs.
 - **Caching** to avoid redundant API calls.
 - **Extracts and saves** unique Mediux set URLs to a text file.
 - **Handles early termination** and ensures all processed data is saved.